 A knowledgeable realtor will offer guidance and support throughout your real estate transaction.
 Clever Partner Agents are experts and know their localities in and out.
 Partner Agents are in the know about hot neighborhoods, new restaurants, infrastructure projects, and other considerations that could positively or negatively affect a home's walk score.

-For home buyers in qualifying states, Partner Agents offer a Home Buyer Rebate of $1,000 (or up to 1% for homes over $500,000) that puts money back in your pocket.
+For homebuyers in qualifying states, Partner Agents offer Clever Cash Back (0.5% of the purchase price back after closing on homes over $150,000) that puts money back in your pocket.
 Contact Clever today and speak with a local Partner Agent.